mantoni/licy.js/README.md

 ## API

 #### `licy`
-Is a [hub.js](http://github.com/mantoni/hub.js) event emitter instance.
+Creates and returns a licy instance which is a [hub.js](http://github.com/mantoni/hub.js) event emitter instance.

 All communication between the plugins happens via the `licy` event emitter.